Research for Future Infrastructure Networks in Europe - reFINE

 Infrastructures are expected to provide reliable service for very long periods of time, covering major technology changes, spanning several generations and experiencing dramatic evolutions of the individual and collective aspirations for quality of life.
 The increasing demand for mobility and supply is driven first by demographic growth, but also by a number of factors such as urbanisation or macro economic development.
 Climate change is another major driver which will force us to alter our behavioural patterns regarding consumption of energy, supply and transport of goods, and even our leisure time.
 All these factors affect infrastructure lines and their nodes.
 Networks at the service of society should aim at enhancing the level of service offered to the citizens regarding efficient and effective mobility, which includes inter-operability and information of lines and supply while meeting social, environmental and economical objectives.

-Task Force Infrastructure is a networking forum within ECTP for all stakeholders that see the need to comprehensively tackle the challenges infrastructures are facing.
+reFINE is a networking forum within ECTP for all stakeholders that see the need to comprehensively tackle the challenges infrastructures are facing.
 Construction is an integrating platform for a multitude of trades and crafts that shapes our daily and immediate environment.
-ECTP provides the grounds to facilitate innovative approaches for the needs of European society.
-The Task Force targets mid-term a European-wide infrastructure initiative aiming to develop RDI-programme dedicated to infrastructure topics.
+ECTP provides the grounds to facilitate innovative approaches for the needs of European society. reFINE targets a European-wide infrastructure initiative aiming to develop RDI-programme dedicated to infrastructure topics.

 You are interested and would like more information?
 You would like to participate?
 Great, please contact a member of the current core group.